panva/node-oidc-provider/docs/configuration.md

 ### refreshTokenRotation

-Configures if and how the op rotates refresh tokens after they are used
+Configures if and how the OP rotates refresh tokens after they are used
 affects: refresh token rotation and adjacent revocation

 default value: